-Bike and Barge Holland — Tulips and More!
+Bike and Barge Holland — Flowers and Typical Holland

-April is glorious in Holland!
-We'll experience the breathtaking colors of flower fields, visit to the renown Keukenhof, and acres of blossoming trees adorning Hollands "Green Heart".
+April is glorious in Holland and a perfect time to explore the tulip fields, visit the renown Keukenhof, and enjoy the blossoming orchards adorning Hollands "Green Heart".
 We'll harbor in the famous cities of Gouda, Leiden, Dordrecht and Haarlem to enjoy their history and beauty.
-Along the way we'll enjoy beautiful landscapes, visits to walled towns and medieval castles and the famous windmilled village of Kinderdijk.
+Along the way we'll stop at organic fruit and cheese farms, tour walled towns and medieval castles with locals, experience the windmilled village of Kinderdijk and our own private tour of a working flour mill.
+We stop for photo ops and being treated at Dutch cafes to typical Dutch delicacies.

-We will sail by boat the great Rhine Canal to the tiny town of Nigtevecht where we a zigzag along the famous Vecht River.
+We will sail by boat along the Rhine Canal to the town of Bruekelen (from where our N.Y. borough gets its name!) and depart to start our cycling.

-We have entered the Province of Utrecht - a region of centuries-old villages, expanses of flat and watery pastureland punctuated by windmills, castles and dozens of mansions built by Amsterdam merchants as weekend retreats during the 17th and 18th centuries.
+We have entered the Province of Utrecht - a region of centuries-old villages, beautiful pastureland punctuated by windmills, castles and dozens of mansions built on the lovely river Vecht during the Dutch Golden Age of 17th and 18th centuries.

 Today we'll cycle some of the beautiful area surrounding the Province of Utrecht in search of some of Holland's medieval history.

-We start pedaling south and enjoy the Spring landscapes of the Betuwe region — Holland's largest fruit producing area also known as the "Orchard of Holland".
+We leave the city center passing some old waterline forts and a restored castle.
+Soon we are emersed in the Spring landscapes of the Betuwe region — Holland's largest fruit producing area also known as the "Orchard of Holland".

-We'll stop for a visit and enjoy an enploration of nearby Woudrichem — one of Holland's most beautifully preserved Medieval fortress towns dating back to the 800s.
+We'll water taxi in the morning to nearby Woudrichem — one of Holland's most beautifully preserved Medieval fortress towns dating back to the 800s.

 A little further we enter the Biesbosch National Park — a green maze of several rivers, islands and a vast network of narrow and wide creeks.